kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ### Uninstall Kubeflow

-Run the below commands to uninstall Kubeflow and clean up all the local cache.
-Note that `${CONFIG_FILE}` is the [kfdef](https://www.kubeflow.org/docs/other-guides/kustomize/#specifying-a-configuration-file-when-initializing-your-deployment) for deploying Kubeflow.
+To uninstall Kubeflow and clean up all the local cache, run the following command:

 ```shell
 kfctl delete -f ${CONFIG_FILE}